-On the 25th of May 1866, which was a Friday, a young man by the name of Joseph Irons was walking along a street in Limehouse in the East End of London.
-Suddenly, on seeing a small boy, John Spencer, he came to a halt.
+On 25 May 1866, which was a Friday, a young man by the name of Joseph Irons was walking along a street in Limehouse in the East End of London.
+Suddenly he saw a small boy — John Spencer — and he came to a halt.
 He had noticed two things.
-The first was that the little fellow, who was six years old, was clearly in some distress, and was crying.
+The first was that the little fellow, who was six years old, was clearly in some distress and was crying.
 The second was that he had neither shoes nor boots on his feet.
-Irons guessed that the two were connected.
-His heart melted, and stooping down he asked the boy what had happened.
+Irons guessed that the two were connected, and his heart melted.
+Stooping down, he asked the boy what had happened.

 Limehouse exercised a strange fascination over the more sensitive minds of the nineteenth century.
-Arthur Conan Doyle located the opium den in his story of the man with the twisted lip in a “a vile alley lurking behind the high wharves which line the north side of the river to the east of London Bridge”, and, when Oscar Wilde sent Dorian Gray to Limehouse in a hansom, there came to him from “far away in the darkness” the scream of “some wandering sea-gull”.
-The skyline of masts and the jumble of jetties and riverside houses inspired artists as well, most notably James McNeill Whistler, but also Gustave Doré and Charles Napier Hemy.
+Arthur Conan Doyle located the opium den in his story of the man with the twisted lip in a ‘a vile alley lurking behind the high wharves which line the north side of the river to the east of London Bridge’, and, when Oscar Wilde sent Dorian Gray to Limehouse in a hansom, there came to him from ‘far away in the darkness’ the scream of ‘some wandering sea-gull’.

 began with the erection of flag staffs, as appurtenances to public-houses; then came slopsellers’ shops, with Guernsey shirts, sou’wester hats, and canvass pantaloons, at once the tightest and the loosest of their order, hanging up outside.
 These were succeeded by anchor and chain-cable forges, where sledge hammers were dinging upon iron all day long.
 Then came rows of houses, with little vane-surmounted masts uprearing themselves from among the scarlet beans.
 Then, ditches.
 Then, pollard willows.
 Then, more ditches.
 Then, unaccountable patches of dirty water, hardly to be descried, for the ships that covered them.
 Then, the air was perfumed with chips; and all other trades were swallowed up in mast, oar, and block making, and boat building.
 Then, the ground grew marshy and unsettled.
 Then, there was nothing to be smelt but rum and sugar.